beenotung/ts-liveview/db/README.md

 ## Populating database (seeding)

-You can setup configuration data and sample data in `seed.ts`, then run it with `npx ts-node seed`.
+You can setup configuration data and sample data in `seed.ts`, then run it with `npm run seed`.

 ## Why a separate package?